 I grew up in the United Kingdom, the country of almost all my emotions, and to this day dislike frontal questions about ‘me’.

 Almost all, I say, because I was born in Addis Ababa in the highlands of Ethiopia, a country which is a paradise, the native place of all my people.
 Very rich in everything which forms the heart (as are all civilizations).
 And how could it not form a part of mine?

 Cultures do not reduce to each other and the values of one are often in conflict with the values of another to suspend a whole life in ambiguity, anxiety and pain.
 They resolve the problems of our lives in different ways.
 Very hard decisions have to be taken between cultures sometimes.

 I know that every culture is a treasury and so I am a very lucky girl that I have had more than a passing glimpse of so many.

 I am happy wherever English is spoken and understood.
-As on this blog which represents just a few moments in my life.
+As on this blog which represents just a few moments of my life.